ganghu9/Gang-Hu/README.md

 - 👋 Hi, I’m @huyingguo whose major used to be pharmacy and focusing on the subject of biochemistry, immunology and polymer.
-Right now, I am majoring in bioinformatics and doing some research pertaining to RNA structure modeling.
+Right now, I am majoring in biology and doing some research pertaining to RNA structure modeling (bioinformatics).
 - 👀 I’m interested in using computer programs to solve the problems of chemistry and biology.
 - 🌱 I’m currently learning git and machine learning.
 - 💞️ I’m looking to collaborate on ...